nichochar/clhn-go/README.md

 # Command Line Hacker News client

 ### What is this
-This is a very simple command line client that is more of an exercise for me to try out and learn golang.
+This is a very simple command line HN client that is more of an exercise for me to try out and learn golang.
-It also becomes a nifty little client, as you can see with screenshot below

 ![Preview](static/screenshot.png)